rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 Note that the root set `(r in RS(H))` of a hierarchy `H` is equal to `U(H)`.
-Despite that, the root set of a hierarchy is required as an explicit set since even the root set must have a CE, which can not be an element in another set.
+Despite that, the root set of a hierarchy is required as an explicit set since even the root set must have a CE, which can not be an element in any other set.
 That is, there must be one element in `U(H)` which is an element only in the hierarchy's root set.